Brazil Mato Grosso do Sul

 The tail of Beautiful Tetras (Moenkhausia bonita) can turn almost completely black with only the white tips visible (in males).
 Notice the dorsal and anal fin is longer than in the females (female in the background).

-The Two Spotted Pike Cichlid (Crenicichla lepidota) prey on small characins, shrimps and nymphs.
+The Two Spotted Pike Cichlid Saxatilia lepidota (Formerly Crenicichla lepidota) prey on small characins, shrimps and nymphs.
 The color variation in this species is amazing and the color change is rapid depending on their moods.
 This color is used for foraging.

 This beautiful undescribed green characin (Bryconops sp. cf. melanurus) is common in the Rio Formoso river system.
 They seem to grow to a length of around 10 cm TL.
 I observed them feeding on insect larvae and detritus.
 This photo is taken in Rio Baia Bonita.
 The plant is Guppy Grass (Najas guadalupensis).